top of page

 • Can be requested by anyone

-• Looks at how much support you or your loved one needs day to day
+• Looks at how much support you or your loved one needs daily

 It focuses on practical needs such as safety, mobility, personal care, memory, and daily routines.
 Importantly, this assessment is about need, not money.

-At Neeryville Care, we often help families prepare for this process so they know what to expect and how to explain their situation clearly.
+At Neeryville Care, we often assist families in preparing for this process.
+We help them know what to expect and how to explain their situation clearly.

 What Is a Financial Assessment or Means Test?